 2. PURPOSE.
-To establish policy, responsibilities, and procedures for agencies that maintain long-term textual records in electronic format.
-This policy does not include records that have been deemed archival by the Pennsylvania State Archives.
+To establish policy, responsibilities, and procedures for agencies that maintain long- term and archival textual records in electronic format.

 3. SCOPE

 Applies to all agencies subject to The Administrative Code of 1929, agencies under the Governor's jurisdiction and entities that store records at the State Records Center (SRC).